 Paula Devereaux is an experienced commercial real estate and land use attorney, focusing her practice on development, zoning, permitting, planning, and environmental regulatory compliance.
 Paula serves as real estate counsel for a number of clients in the Greater Boston area, ranging from smaller organizations to large corporations, medical centers, retailers, and real estate firms.
 She regularly advises clients on Boston permitting matters, waterfront development issues, and in sales, acquisitions, and financings.

-Paula is active in the real estate community, serving in leadership roles on several boards, and is the immediate past president of the Real Estate Bar Association for Massachusetts (REBA).
+Paula is active in the real estate community, serving in leadership roles on several boards, and is a past president of the Real Estate Bar Association for Massachusetts (REBA).

 Prior to joining Pierce Atwood, Paula was a partner on the Real Estate, Environmental, Land Use & Zoning, Finance, and Health Care teams at Rubin and Rudman LLP, a midsized law firm in Boston.

-- Included in The Best Lawyers in America® for Real Estate Law and Land Use & Zoning Law (2018-present)
+- Recognized by The Best Lawyers in America® for Real Estate Law and Land Use & Zoning Law (2018-present)

-- REBA – president (2019); member, Board of Directors and Executive Committee
+- Past president (2019) and member, REBA Board of Directors and Executive Committee

-- NAIOP – co-chair, Environmental Committee and former vice president, Public Affairs
+- Former co-chair, Environmental Committee and former vice president, Public Affairs, NAIOP

-- Massachusetts Continuing Legal Education (MCLE), Environmental and Real Estate Law Curriculum Committee – lecturer in real estate and Boston zoning practices
+- Lecturer in real estate and Boston zoning practices, Massachusetts Continuing Legal Education (MCLE) Environmental and Real Estate Law Curriculum Committee

 - Former treasurer, Massachusetts Bar Foundation